Data is everything. And by extension, so are databases. Here are some fantastic open source options for your next kick-ass project.

 When not to use CockroachDB

 Better the devil you know than the one you don’t.
-By that I mean, if your existing RDBMS is working well for you and you think you can manage the scaling pains it brings, stick with it.
-For all the genius involved, CockroachDB is a new product, and you don’t want to be struggling against it later on.
+By that, I mean, if your existing RDBMS is working well for you and you think you can manage the scaling pains it brings, stick with it.
+CockroachDB is a new product for all the genius involved, and you don’t want to be struggling against it later on.
 Another major reason is SQL compatibility — if you’re doing exotic SQL stuff and rely on it for critical things, CockroachDB will present too many edge cases for your liking.

 From now on, we’ll consider non-SQL (or NoSQL, as it’s called) database solutions for highly specialized needs.